-When you recycle the water that you use in your area, this means that you do not have to take water from other areas, according to the EPA.
+When you recycle the water that you use in your area, this means that you do not have to take water from other areas.
 Many areas where pure water is plentiful are delicate ecosystems that suffer when their water is removed.
 When the water is recycled, it makes it easy for places like the wetlands to keep their water supplies.

-Many times, recycling water not only prevents its removal from sensitive environments, but it keeps waste water from going into bodies of water such as ocean or rivers, according to the EPA.
-Recycling water takes waste water such as sewage and reuses it, while it would normally flow into the nearest river or ocean, polluting it and disrupting the aquatic life.
+Many times, recycling water not only prevents its removal from sensitive environments, but it keeps wastewater from going into bodies of water such as ocean or rivers.
+Recycling water takes wastewater such as sewage and reuses it, instead of routing it directly into the nearest river or ocean where it could spread pollution and disrupt the aquatic life.

 Increases Irrigation Benefits

-While waste water can be severely damaging to rivers and oceans, the recycled water contains properties that are extremely beneficial to irrigating and fertilizing fields, states the EPA.
+While wastewater can be severely damaging to rivers and oceans, the Environmental Protection Agency advises that recycled water often contains properties that are extremely beneficial to irrigating and fertilizing fields.
 Recycled water often contains high levels of nitrogen, which, while bad for aquatic life, is a required nutrient for plants.

-The wetlands provide many benefits to the environment, such as housing wildlife, diminishing floods, improving the quality of the water and providing a safe breeding ground for fish populations, according to the EPA.
+The wetlands provide many benefits to the environment, such as housing wildlife, diminishing floods, improving the quality of the water and providing a safe breeding ground for fish populations.
 Many times, recycled water can be added to the dried wetlands, helping them to once again thrive into a lush habitat.

 Provides Future Water Supply

 When you take water from the rivers and oceans to use for things such as irrigation and wetlands, you use up part of the drinking water supply.
-When you recycle water and use that instead, you minimize the potential loss of drinking water, according to the Desert Water Agency.
+When you recycle water and use that instead, you minimize the potential loss of drinking water.
 This leaves the maximum amount of water possible for future generations to use for their drinking needs.